 This is a sweet wine that, when used in cooking, creates a beautiful caramelized glaze on the food.
 Chicken Marsala is a popular dish for a reason!
 When you use Marsala wine with mushrooms, it creates this lovely outer coating of subtle sweetness.
 This helps balance the full earthy rich flavors of the mushrooms.
 It’s really quite a fabulous pairing of flavors!

 I prefer to serve this as a hearty vegetarian side dish.
-It's fantastic to serve at Thanksgiving or Christmas.
+It’s fantastic to serve as a Thanksgiving side dish or Christmas side dish.
 Or, any weeknight!
-Pair it with these main courses:

 A light-bodied red wine would pair beautifully with mushroom marsala.
 Try an Oregon Pinot Noir or a Gamay.
 This dish would also taste delicious with a full-bodied white wine, such as a mildly oaked Chardonnay or a Viognier.